Our 2025 Policy Action Agenda

 This is a space for Unite Oregon members to get directly involved in our advocacy efforts.
 As a team member, you’ll receive weekly updates on key legislation, stay informed about upcoming events, and take action alongside us to push for meaningful change.

 The Unite Oregon Policy Action Agenda outlines our policy priorities for the 2025 legislative session.
 Our membership voted on all campaigns at the Annual United for Action Summit in 2024.
+Click on the links below to read more about each bill.

 Our Concept: